rijkt/rijkt.link/content/blog/Page Setup.md

 +++

 This is a documentation post, for my future sanity's sake.
-If you too are interested in setting up your own website with an *SSG* like *zola*, keep reading.
+If you too are interested in setting up your own website with an *SSG* like *Zola*, keep reading.
 All source code is available on [GitHub](https://github.com/rijkt/rijkt.link).

 ## System Goals